danielsaidi/OnboardingKit/README.md

 Tutti will only display a hint/tutorial once by default.
 You can reset the display state of a hint/tutorial if you want to display it multiple times.

-Tutti also supports user-specific hints/tutorials.
-Just set the `userId` parameter and Tutti will display the hint/tutorial once for every new user.
+Tutti also supports user-specific onboarding.
+Just specify `userId` and Tutti will display a hint/tutorial once for every new user.

 ## Install

 ### <a name="spm"></a>Swift Package Manager

-The easiest way to add Tutti to your project is to use Swift Package Manager:

 ```
 https://github.com/danielsaidi/Tutti.git